-Congratulations to these GHS providers, facilities and services voted “best of” by newspaper readers in their respective communities:
+Congratulations to these Prisma Health providers, facilities and services voted “best of” by newspaper readers in their respective communities:

 Christina Cameron, MD, of Cypress Internal Medicine–Greer was voted best family doctor; Greer Memorial Hospital was voted best emergency department; and the Greer office of The Children’s Clinic was voted best pediatrician.

 Prisma Health was voted Best Place to Work and MD360® Convenient Care was voted Best Urgent Care by readers of The Greenville News.